Beltus/blog/_projects/2020-03-19-face-eye-tracking-haarcascade.md

 ```

-* Finally we can display the faces and eyes being tracked.
+* Finally we can display the faces and eyes being tracked by our code.

 ```python
 cv2.imshow("Tracking...", resize_frame)